microsoft/debug-adapter-protocol/overview.md

 ![without_DAP](./img/without-DAP.png)

 The idea behind the _Debug Adapter Protocol_ is to standardize an abstract protocol for how a development tool communicates with concrete debuggers.

-A similar approach was already [introduced in 2016](https://code.visualstudio.com/blogs/2016/06/27/common-language-protocol) with the [_Language Server Protocol_](https://microsoft.github.io/language-server-protocol/) which standardized an abstract protocol between an editor or IDE and a server providing "language smartness".
+A similar approach was already [introduced in 2016](https://code.visualstudio.com/blogs/2016/06/27/common-language-protocol) with the [_Language Server Protocol_](https://microsoft.github.io/language-server-protocol/) which standardized an abstract protocol between an editor or IDE and a server providing "language smartness."

 Since it is unrealistic to assume that existing debuggers or runtimes adopt this protocol any time soon, we rather assume that an _intermediary_ component takes over the role of adapting an existing debugger or runtime API to the Debug Adapter Protocol.